Chad: Telecommunications

 The telecommunication system is basic and expensive, with fixed telephone services provided by the state telephone company SotelTchad.
 In 2000, there were only 14 fixed telephone lines per 10,000 inhabitants in the country, one of the lowest telephone densities in the world.

 Gateway Communications, a pan-African wholesale connectivity and telecommunications provider also has a presence in Chad.
 In September 2013, Chad's Ministry for Posts and Information & Communication Technologies (PNTIC) announced that the country will be seeking a partner for fiber optic technology.

 Chad is ranked last in the World Economic Forum's Network Readiness Index (NRI) – an indicator for determining the development level of a country's information and communication technologies.
-Chad ranked number 148 out of 148 overall in the 2014 NRI ranking, down from 142 in 2013.
 In September 2010 the mobile phone penetration rate was estimated at 24.3% over a population estimate of 10.7 million.

 Culture

 Because of its great variety of peoples and languages, Chad possesses a rich cultural heritage.
 The Chadian government has actively promoted Chadian culture and national traditions by opening the Chad National Museum and the Chad Cultural Centre.
-Six national holidays are observed throughout the year, and movable holidays include the Christian holiday of Easter Monday and the Muslim holidays of Eid ul-Fitr, Eid ul-Adha, and Eid Milad Nnabi.
+Six national holidays are observed throughout the year, and movable holidays include the Christian holiday of Easter Monday and the Muslim holidays of Eid al-Fitr, Eid al-Adha, and Mawlid.